elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Local DNS Server

+- local name servers
 - return from cache which could be out of date
 - Use a TTL to expire cache entires
   - If the hostname IP changes, need all TTLs to expire

 ### DNS Records

-- type=A
-  - name is hostname, value is IP address
 - type=CNAME
+  - name to name
   - name is alias for the canonical name
   - value is the canonical name
   - `www.ibm.com` &rarr; `severeast.backup2.ibm.com`
+  - similar to symbolic links and shortcuts
+- type=A
+  - name to IP
+  - name is hostname, value is IP address
 - type=NS
+  - name to authoritative name server which indicates the other DNS records
-  - name is domain, value is hostname of the authoritative name server for the domain
+  - name is the domain, value is hostname of the authoritative name server for the domain
 - type=MX
-  - value is the name of the SMTP name server associated with the name
+  - value is the hostname of the SMTP name server associated with the current domain NAME

 ### DNS Protocol Messages